Khanqah of Faraj ibn Barquq: Mausoleums and their domes

 The large stone domes of the mausoleums represent an important step in the development of Mamluk architecture and a high point of Mamluk engineering.
 They are the earliest large domes in Cairo to be made of stone (earlier ones were usually in wood).
-They remain the largest stone domes of the Mamluk period in Cairo, with a diameter of 14.3 meters.
+They remain the largest stone domes of the Mamluk period in Cairo, with a diameter of 14.3 m.
 On the outside, the domes are carved with a zigzag pattern which had previously been used on the mausoleum of Jamal al-Din Mahmud al-Ustadar (1395) and would go on to be repeated multiple times after this, foreshadowing the more elaborate carved domes of the late Mamluk period.

 The northern mausoleum chamber contains the tombs of both Sultan Barquq and Sultan Faraj (ibn Barquq), while the southern mausoleum chamber is dedicated to the tombs of female relatives.
 Both mausoleum chambers are decorated with marble paneling, their own mihrab (niche indicating the direction of prayer), and a large inscription band along the wall.
 The dome ceilings are painted with motifs that simulate traditional Mamluk marble decoration that would otherwise be too heavy use here.

 Mihrab and tombs in the northern mausoleum chamber.
 The largest cenotaph belongs to Faraj ibn Barquq, the others belong to his father Barquq and other male relatives.